ostdotcom/website-docupony/platform/docs/guides/create-user-wallet.md

 :::

 #### Finally calling `activateUser` workflow
-Your mobile app should call `activateUser` workflow using wallet SDK with the input parameters from the [above step](#input-parameter-for-activateuser)
+Your mobile app should call `activateUser` workflow using Wallet SDK with the input parameters from the [above step](#input-parameter-for-activateuser)

 ```java